HTTP Trace for Practical API Debugging

 • Why does my tracer show encrypted data?

 HTTPS decryption is not enabled.
-For proxy tools, install the tool's root certificate and trust it.
-For network driver tools, ensure the target application type (browser, .NET, Java) is selected in the capture settings.
+For proxy tools, install the tool's root certificate.
+For network driver tools, ensure the target application type is selected in the capture settings.

 HTTP Debugger